im-samz/functions-quickstart-dotnet-azd-timer/README.md

 ---
 -->

-# Azure Functions C# HTTP Trigger using Azure Developer CLI
+# Azure Functions C# Timer Trigger using Azure Developer CLI

-This template repository contains an HTTP trigger reference sample for functions written in C# (isolated process mode) and deployed to Azure using the Azure Developer CLI (`azd`).
+This template repository contains an timer trigger reference sample for functions written in C# (isolated process mode) and deployed to Azure using the Azure Developer CLI (`azd`).
 The sample uses managed identity and a virtual network to make sure deployment is secure by default.
 You can opt out of a VNet being used in the sample by setting SKIP_VNET to true in the parameters.

-This source code supports the article [Quickstart: Create and deploy functions to Azure Functions using the Azure Developer CLI](https://learn.microsoft.com/azure/azure-functions/create-first-function-azure-developer-cli?pivots=programming-language-dotnet).
+This source code builds on top of the article [Quickstart: Create and deploy functions to Azure Functions using the Azure Developer CLI](timers://learn.microsoft.com/azure/azure-functions/create-first-function-azure-developer-cli?pivots=programming-language-dotnet) to showcase the use of a timer trigger.

 This project is designed to run on your local computer.
 You can also use GitHub Codespaces: